scsm-ua/kirtan-guide-en/songs/hari-haraye-namah-krishna-yadavaya-namah.md

     ei choy gosāir kori charaṇa vandana jāhā hoite bighna-nāś abhīṣṭa pūraṇa

 I offer my obeisances to the Six Goswāmīs.
-By of- fering them my obeisances all obstacles to devotion are destroyed and all spiritual desires are fulfilled.
+By offering them my obeisances all obstacles to devotion are destroyed and all spiritual desires are fulfilled.

 #### 6